armanexplorer/armanexplorer/README.md

 </div>

 ## Top Skills 💣
 The followings are the stacks I had the chance to penetrate deep into them.
 So, I've been using these tools and technologies to make the projects serve best to their end users.
-My professional life has been affected by **Django & Python for +5 years**, and fascinated by **DevOps for +3 years**.
+My professional life has been affected by **Django & Python for +5 years**, and fascinated by **Cloud for +3 years**.

 <div align="center">